-PLASTIC WASTE MANAGEMNT (Second Amendment) Rules, 2021
+PLASTIC WASTE MANAGEMENT (Second Amendment) Rules, 2021

 Objective:

-1. Increase the minimum thickness of plastic carrying bags from 40 to 50 microns and specify a minimum thickness of 50 microns for plastic sheets also to encourage the collection and recycling of plastic waste
+1. Increase the minimum thickness of plastic carrying bags from 40 to 50 microns and specify a minimum thickness of 50 microns for plastic sheets, also to encourage the collection and recycling of plastic waste

 2. Extend the applicability jurisdiction from municipal to rural areas, since plastic has also reached rural areas

-3. Introduction of system collecting back of plastic waste by producers/brand owners, as per extended producer responsibility.
+3. Introduction of a system collecting back of plastic waste by producers/brand owners, as per extended producer responsibility.

 4. Promoting the use of plastic waste for road construction according to the guidelines of the Indian Road Congress or energy recovery, or waste to oil etc. for the profit-making use of waste and also addressing the issue of waste disposal; entrusting further responsibility to waste generators, namely payment of user fees as prescribed by local authorities, collection and transfer of waste by the institutional generator, event organizer